TobiasNorlund/facebook-lm/README.md

 Training can take a long time, but after each epoch (full pass of your data) a checkpoint is saved.
 As soon as you get a checkpoint you can (while still training) try to chat with your model as described below.

+The script will save the checkpoints at `DATA_DIR` and keep the 5 latest checkpoints saved and then delete the oldest on each new save.
+If you want the checkpoints to persist, you can at any time copy the content of `DATA_DIR` to another location and point `DATA_DIR` to that location to recover.

 Once your training reaches losses < 1.0, the model start to generate somewhat language like text

 ## 4. Chat using your model